 Green Acres, Elgin (near San Antonio)

-At Green Acres, you’ll have your choice of spots to rent, such as yurts with organic bedding or an airstream, a family barn, and more.
-Even though the yurts don’t have an inside bathroom, I’m still calling these luxuries.
+At Green Acres, you’ll have your choice of favorite spots to rent, such as yurts with organic bedding or an airstream, a family barn, and more.
+Even though the yurts don’t have an inside bathroom, I still call these luxuries.
 I’d be there in a flash!
 Just bring a flashlight!
 The other glamping sites have luxurious bathrooms.

 Wahwahtaysee Resort, Kingsbury (near Austin)

-Can you handle luxury lodging in a two-bedroom luxury tent with a view of the river?
+Can you handle luxury lodging in a two-bedroom luxury tent with a river view?
 There are also one-bedroom luxury tents as well.
 All tents have premium amenities with lots of natural lighting.
 Wahwahtaysee Resort, with the river in view, can also enjoy hiking, pecan picking in the orchard, and exploring the private beaches on the San Marcos River.
-Located only an hour south of Austin and 1 hour northeast of San Antonio makes, this place a fantastic getaway from both cities.
+Located only an hour south of Austin and 1-hour northeast of San Antonio, this place is a fantastic getaway from both cities.
 I think I could live in one of these.

 El Cosmico – Marfa

 Check out these unique experiences in unique places.
 There are plenty of glamping style pickings to choose from here.
 Choose your favorite and have a groovy time out in nature.
 Anytime an eyeball stares at you, you know there’s something unique going on.
 Check out El Cosmico, and I bet it will take you back to the 60s.

 The Liney Moon, Dripping Springs